January 17, 2023

 Conclusion

 Boeing recently vowed to create its next aircraft in the metaverse, but what does that really mean?
-Should you be having all your meetings in the metaverse or buying virtual real estate for your brand right now?
+Should you be having all your meetings in the metaverse or buying virtual real estate right now?
 Keep in mind that the metaverse as sold by the Zuckerbergs of the world isn’t a reality.
-More and more of our activities are moving online, the Web is going increasingly 3D, and we’re seeing a lot of experimentation around what the metaverse could be.
-But as with virtual reality, there will be a period of “The Metaverse is Dead” headlines once the hype dies down.
-Until our actions in the digital world have the same weight and impact as they do in the physical world, the metaverse remains a concept.
-Extended reality, however, isn’t going anywhere and is critical to reinventing the workplace for our current times and what’s to come.
+More and more of our activities are moving online, the Web is heading toward 3D, and we’re seeing a lot of experimentation around what the metaverse could be.
+But, as with virtual reality, there will come a period of headlines proclaiming "The Metaverse is Dead" once the hype dies down.
+Until our actions in the digital world have the same weight and impact as they do in the physical, the metaverse remains a concept.
+Extended reality, however, isn’t going anywhere.